 - 1. The sport club should submit the design to the Competitive Sports Office via e-mail (siucompsports@siu.edu) - a.
-Apparel is considered, but is not limited to, team uniforms, shirts, jerseys, and shorts. - b.
-Approval must be obtained for all other items such as, but not limited to, banners, cups, and water bottles. - 2.
-The Competitive Sports Office, University Marketing and Communications, Saluki Athletics will approve the overall design and the use of SIU institutional marks and logos. - 3.
-Once the Competitive Sports Office, University Marketing and Communications, and Saluki Athletics approve the apparel design, your chosen vendor may complete the order. - a.
+Uniforms are required clothing and equipment for players during a formal competition. - b.
+Merchandise are club items that will be sold for a profit. - c.
+Approval must be obtained for promotional items such as, but not limited to, banners and water bottles. - 2.
+The Competitive Sports Office will approve the overall design and the use of SIU institutional marks and logos. - 3.
+Once the Competitive Sports Office approves the apparel design, your chosen vendor may complete the order. - a.
 We recommend Silkworm since this vendor will seek approval for the use of SIU marks and logos. - b.
 If your club chooses to use a different approved vendor, your club is responsible for ensuring that University approval was gained prior to production.